Richard Hinds: Playing career

 On 10 May 2011, Hinds was released from his contract by Sheffield Wednesday along with teammate Tommy Miller.

 On 4 November 2011, Richard Hinds signed with Conference side Lincoln City until the end of the year.

 On 2 February 2012, Hinds signed for League One side Yeovil Town on a contract until the end of April 2012 as cover for suspended captain Paul Huntington.
 He made his debut against former club Sheffield Wednesday, and scored his first Yeovil goal in a 3–1 win over Rochdale.
 With Hinds short-term contract finishing at the end of April he missed the club's final match of the season but agreed a new one-year deal in late May.
 On 14 August 2012, Hinds scored two of Yeovil's goals in a 3–0 win over Colchester United in the Football League Cup.
 He then scored again the following Saturday in League One, against Coventry City, in a 1–1 draw.
 Hinds was an unused substitute in the 2013 League One play-off final against Brentford on 19 May 2013, as Yeovil won promotion to the Championship for the first time in the club's history.
 Hinds was released by the Yeovil at the end of the season having not been offered a new contract.

 On 18 July 2013, Bury signed Hinds on a one-year contract after a successful trial.
 Hinds scored his first goal for Bury in the 1st round of the Football League Cup against Crewe Alexandra.
 Bury went on to win the match 3–2.
 He scored his first league goal for the club in a 3–0 win over Hartlepool United.
 Hinds was released at the end of the 2013–14 season by Bury.

-Hinds joined Cymru Alliance side Llandudno on 22 August 2014 in a player/ assistant manager capacity.
+Hinds joined Cymru Alliance side Llandudno on 22 August 2014 in a player/assistant manager capacity.

-Outside football
+Personal life

 In 2011, Hinds attained a first-class honours degree in law from the Open University, believing that "footballers should plan for life after football while they are still playing".